ethan-campbell/WASSAIL/README.md

 > - *One useful feature is that the model saves output netCDF files every 7 days, by default, in `Data/Processed/wassail_output_free/<YEAR>/`.
 The model can be initialized from an output file by setting `restart_from_output = True` and specifying `restart_file`.*
 > - *The model code includes an in-development "lock-up" parameterization that limits the snow available for wind transport over time after deposition; this functionality is turned off by default and is not described in the paper.*

 15. If you do not need to calibrate the model, you can ignore the cell **"Model tuning routine"** and rely on the calibration output file `snow_model_params_tuning.csv` included in `wassail.zip` for the parameter evolution, including the final parameter set.
 If you are calibrating the model, follow instructions in the in-line comments.
 This cell uses the same `nohup` command described above, but it runs a separate Python "helper" script, `snow_lagrangian_tuning_launcher.py`, which manages the successive halving calibration routine (see paper for details).
-The script iterates through each rung of the tuning procedure, launching batches of 56 model runs per rung with Lagrangian parcels following buoy trajectories, until the stopping criterion is reached.
+The script iterates through each rung of the tuning procedure, launching batches of 56 parallelized model runs per rung with the Lagrangian parcels following buoy trajectories, until the stopping criterion is reached.
 The entire procedure occurs automatically.

+> [!NOTE]
+> I set the parameter ensemble at 54 members (plus two default runs per rung) because I am using a 64-CPU server, and I wanted to leave 10 cores unused.
+If your server has fewer cores and you find that these parallelized batches cause problems, you may need to modify the code to split each rung into multiple sets of jobs.
+I would not advise decreasing the number of ensemble members, as this would impact the performance of the optimization algorithm.

-16. The next few cells can be executed to display the parameter tuning results.
+17. The next few cells can be executed to display the parameter tuning results.

-17. Once you are satisfied with the calibration outcome, executing the **"Model launching routine"** cell will launch several one-year free-running model simulations spanning the specified range of years.
-These are full circumpolar integrations with Lagrangian parcels advected by ice motion fields.
+18. Once you are satisfied with the calibration outcome, executing the **"Model launching routine"** cell will launch several one-year free-running model simulations spanning the specified range of years.
+These are full circumpolar integrations with Lagrangian parcels advected by ice motion fields, and they will run in parallel depending on the number of cores available on your server.
 Similar to the calibration routine, this set of model runs is launched by a separate Python "helper" script, `snow_lagrangian_free_launcher.py`, and no further action is needed once the cell is run beyond monitoring the status of the runs using the `.out` log files.

 ## Instructions, part 4 – processing the model output and reproducing analyses/visualizations: